-- Poster dimensions: A2 format (420 mm 594 mm), vertical or horizontal - Poster content: you are free to choose the best design and content of your poster, however, you should include the following basic information: student name and UGent student number, Professional Practice institution and location (= country), as well as the logo of IMBRSea and Erasmus Mundus.
+- Poster dimensions: A2 format (420 mm 594 mm), vertical or horizontal - Poster content: you are free to choose the best design and content of your poster, however, you should include the following basic information: student name and UGent student number, Professional-Practice institution and location (= country), as well as the logo of IMBRSea and Erasmus Mundus.

-If you choose for a poster, do not forget to be creative on the way you present it.
+If you choose a poster, do not forget to be creative in the way you present it.
 We will provide you with additional material for your presentation, depending on feasibility.
-Panel, tables, chairs, extension cable are examples of materials that might be needed for the exhibition set-up.
-Students will be required in due time to fill a form that will be sent to you via email.
-Laptops are not provided, please bring your own.
+Panel, tables, chairs, extension cables are examples of materials that might be needed for the exhibition set-up.
+Students will be required in due time to fill-up a form that will be sent to you via email by the central coordination.
+Laptops will not be provided, please bring your own.

-7. Professional practice evaluation
+7. Professional Practice Evaluation

-The evaluation of the professional practice will be based on several elements:
+The evaluation of the professional practice will be based on the following elements:

 - 1. An online reflective portfolio (15%)

 - 2. A final reflective report (60%)

-- 3. An exhibition stand at the joint summer school in which the professional practice is presented (25%)
+- 3. An exhibition stand at the Joint Summer School in which the Professional Practice is presented (25%)